-Ken would introduce the Senior Director of the XYZ area, then begin calling up that area’s winner, one by one.
+Ken would introduce the Senior Director of the XYZ area, then begin calling up that area’s winners, one by one.

-There would be some applause for the different winners, depending upon the size of the area represented, how many supporters (other winners, guests, managers) were there & how well known the employee was known across the other areas.
+There would be some applause for the different winners, depending upon the size of the area represented, how many supporters (other winners, guests, managers) were there & how well known the employee was across the entire audience.

 Everything ran quite smoothly.

-And then when all the other areas were complete, it was time for CitiPhone’s winners to receive their awards.
+And then when all the other areas were completed, it was time for CitiPhone’s winners to receive their awards.